MUTX Documentation

 ~/.local/share/mutx/.
 Private keys are encrypted with AES-256-GCM.

-Does mutx-mcp store wallet keys?
+Does Link store wallet keys?

-No. Wallet access stays in mutx-tui.
-The MCP server forwards requests to the
+No. Wallet access stays in MUTX.
+Link forwards requests to the TUI over a local Unix socket.

 itself.